-Throughout these Release Notes, the current release might be referred to as "HP-UX 11i as of December 2003," "HP-UX 11i version 1," "HP-UX v1," "HP-UX 11i," or just "11i."
+Throughout these Release Notes, the current release might be referred to as "HP-UX 11i as of June 2004," "HP-UX 11i version 1," "HP-UX v1," "HP-UX 11i," or just "11i."
 Generally, the newest release information is listed first, followed by information about previous releases.
 This information is then followed, if applicable, by pointers to the most current documentation on the individual product.

-Release information is identified as follows:

-new (or updated) This material covers features that have been introduced or updated with the current for December 2003 release.

-new (or updated)

-for September

-2003

-This material covers features that were introduced or updated in the September 2003

-new (or updated) This material covers features that were introduced or updated in the June 2003 version of HP-UX 11i version 1.0.

-new (or updated)This material covers features that were introduced or updated in the March 2003 versionfor March 2003of HP-UX 11i version 1.0.

-new (or updated) This material covers features that were introduced or updated in the December 2002 for December 2002 version of HP-UX 11i version 1.0.

-new (or updated)

-for September

-2002

-This material covers features that were introduced or updated in the September 2002

-version of HP-UX 11i version 1.0.

-new (or updated) This material covers features that were introduced or updated in the June 2002 version of HP-UX 11i version 1.0.

-new (or updated)This material covers features that were introduced or updated in the March 2002 versionfor March 2002of HP-UX 11i version 1.0.

-new (or updated) This material covers features that were introduced or updated in the December 2001 version of HP-UX 11i version 1.0.

-new (or updated)

-for September

-2001

-This material covers features that were introduced or updated in the September 2001

-new (or updated) This material covers features that were introduced or updated in the June 2001 version of HP-UX 11i version 1.0.

-new at 11iThis material covers features that were newly introduced with the original release of HP-UX 11i version 1.0 in December 2000.
+Release information is identified as follows: new (or updated) This material covers features that have been introduced or updated with the current for June 2004 release. new (or updated) This material covers features that were introduced or updated in the December 2003 for December 2003 version of HP-UX 11i v1. new (or updated) This material covers features that were introduced or updated in the September 2003 for September version of HP-UX 11i v1.
+2003 new (or updated) This material covers features that were introduced or updated in the June 2003 version for June 2003 of HP-UX 11i v1. new (or updated) This material covers features that were introduced or updated in the March 2003 version for March 2003 of HP-UX 11i v1. new (or updated) This material covers features that were introduced or updated in the December 2002 for December 2002 version of HP-UX 11i v1. new (or updated) This material covers features that were introduced or updated in the September 2002 for September version of HP-UX 11i v1.
+2002 new (or updated) This material covers features that were introduced or updated in the June 2002 version of HP-UX 11i v1. for June 2002 new (or updated) This material covers features that were introduced or updated in the March 2002 version for March 2002 of HP-UX 11i v1. new (or updated) This material covers features that were introduced or updated in the December 2001 for December 2001 version of HP-UX 11i v1. new (or updated) This material covers features that were introduced or updated in the September 2001 for September version of HP-UX 11i v1.
+2001 new (or updated) This material covers features that were introduced or updated in the June 2001 version for June 2001 of HP-UX 11i v1. new at 11i This material covers features that were newly introduced with the original release of original release HP-UX 11i v1 in December 2000.